Code-with-anvesha/Code-with-anvesha/README.md

 * 🎓 Problem Solving by HackerRank & CodeChef

-* 🎓 HTML and CSS by Let’s Upgrade
+* 🎓 HTML and CSS (Course by Let's Upgrade & Apna College)

 * 🎓 Data Science and Machine Learning Internship Program by Edureka